-As tectonic plates shift, the Earth’s landscape is reformed — creating mountains and volcanoes and redrawing coastlines.
+As these tectonic plates shift, the earth’s landscape is altered as well, giving rise to awe-inspiring natural wonders — towering mountains and fiery volcanoes — all the while sculpting new coastlines.

-Explore frequently asked questions about earthquakes and tsunamis and find out how to help people affected by natural disasters.
+Explore facts and frequently asked questions about earthquakes and tsunamis, and find out how to help people affected by natural disasters.

 - Fast facts: Earthquakes and tsunamis

 - What are the main causes of earthquakes and tsunamis?

 - What are hazards linked to earthquakes?

 - What are tsunamis and where do they come from?

 - Are tsunamis the same as tidal waves?

 - How can I prepare for an earthquake?